 The connection region between the top and bottom truss chords of a non-parallel chord truss.

-A device used to resist overturning forces in a shear wall.
-Or uplift forces in a cold-formed steel framing member.
+A device used to resist overturning forces in a shear wall or strap braced wall, or uplift forces in a cold-formed steel structural member.

 A stud that does not span the full height of the wall and provides bearing for headers.